mtholder/centroid-decomposition/README.txt

     Intel Core i7 - 2.66 GHz processor
     8G RAM
     ssd

+All of the results below are for default runs (max subset size 250 leaves and leaf set intersection size of 48).

 Some random tree shapes:
    27,643 taxa ->  1.248 seconds
    55,286 taxa ->  2.530 seconds